-The report summarises the projected outturn position for the Council's general fund revenue account, based on actual and accrued data for the period April to June 2018.
+The report summarises the projected outturn position for the Council's general fund revenue account, based on actual and accrued data for the period April to September 2018.

-Officers are projecting a reduction in net expenditure on the general fund revenue account of £526,541 (representing 1.43% of its original net budget).
+Officers are projecting a reduction in net expenditure on the general fund revenue account of £1,231,449 (representing 3.31% of its original net budget).
 This is the result of a reduction in the statutory Minimum Revenue Provision (MRP) charge to the general fund to make provision for the repayment of past capital debt.
 This lower than budgeted MRP charge reflects a re-profiling of capital schemes, which has also had a positive impact on the level of our cash balances and assumed external borrowing costs, which have combined to produce higher than budgeted net interest receipts.
+The recent acquisition of the Multiplex and Old Orleans site in Bedford Road has resulted in the inclusion of £225,000 of net income, after adjustment for maintenance and other operating costs associated with the site.
+The impact on investment income of the acquisition is shown in the external interest receivable figure.

-A surplus on the Housing Revenue Account (HRA), due to lower staffing costs will enable a projected transfer of £7.29 million to the new build reserve and £2.5 million to the reserve for future capital at year-end.
-The transfer is £50,795 higher than budgeted.
+A surplus on the Housing Revenue Account will enable a projected transfer of £6.96 million to the new build reserve and £2.5 million to the reserve for future capital at yearend.
+The transfer is £277,450 lower than budgeted and is a consequence of the application of a risk-free interest rate on HRA reserve balances reflecting the allocation of risk between the general fund and the HRA.

-Officers are making progress against significant capital projects on the approved programme as outlined in section 7.
-The Council expects to spend £75.7 million on its capital schemes by the end of the financial year.
+Officers are making progress against significant capital projects on the approved programme as outlined in section 7 of this report.
+The Council expects to spend £88.9 million on its capital schemes by the end of the financial year.
 The expenditure is higher than it has been for many years and demonstrates progress in delivering the Council's capital programme.

-The Council's underlying need to borrow to finance the capital programme is expected to be £52.38 million by 31 March 2019, against an estimated position of £71.15 million.
+The Council's underlying need to borrow to finance the capital programme is expected to be £69.5 million by 31 March 2019, against an estimated position of £71.15 million.
 The lower underlying need to borrow is a result of slippage on both the approved and provisional capital programme as detailed in paragraphs 7.3 to 7.6 of the report.

-The Council held £122 million of investments and £221.6 million of external borrowing at 30 June 2018, which includes £193.1 million of HRA loans.
-Officers confirm that the

-Council has complied with its Prudential indicators in the period, which were set in February 2018 as part of the Council's Treasury Management Strategy.
+The Council held £117 million of investments and £224.6 million of external borrowing at 30 September 2018, which includes £193.1 million of HRA loans.
+Officers confirm that the Council has complied with its Prudential indicators in the period, which were set in February 2018 as part of the Council's Capital Strategy.

-Recommendation to Committee:
+Recommendation to Corporate Governance and Standards Committee

-That the Committee notes the results of the Council's financial monitoring for the period April to June 2018 and makes any comments it feels appropriate
+That the Committee notes the results of the Council's financial monitoring for the period April to September 2018 and makes any comments it feels appropriate

-Reason(s) for Recommendation:
+Reason for Recommendation: